Organizational History

 PROFESSIONAL DEVELOPMENT PROGRAMS

-In 2010, we conducted our first course, Childbirth Education for Health and Human Service Workers for home visitors working at Maternal-Child Health Access on the pilot project Welcome Baby!
+2010- we conducted our first course, Childbirth Education for Health and Human Service Workers for home visitors working at Maternal-Child Health Access, on the pilot project Welcome Baby!
 Program funded by First 5 LA.

-From 2015 to 2019, we were funded by Esperanza Community Housing Corporation to deliver our Perinatal Support Specialist Doula Training to their Community Health Promoters (Promatores de Salud); giving them the knowledge and skills to provide maternal care and perinatal and lactation education to pregnant women and new mothers living in South Los Angeles, California.
+2015 to 2019, -we were funded by Esperanza Community Housing Corporation to deliver our Perinatal Support Specialist Doula Training to their Community Health Promoters (Promatores de Salud), giving them the knowledge and skills to provide maternal care and perinatal and lactation education to pregnant women and new mothers living in South Los Angeles, California.

-In 2020-2021, we trained maternal-child mental health staff working at Wellnest Emotional Health and Wellbeing.
+2020-2021 – we trained maternal-child mental health staff at Wellnest Emotional Health and Wellbeing.
 “Wellnest’s Socially Integrated Service Model is designed to address the whole child, from 0-25, the entire family, and the communities they live in” (Wellnest, 2021).
-The company invested in staff perinatal training, completing our Perinatal Support Specialist Training, Childbirth Educator Training and Postpartum Doula Training, enabling them to provide comprehensive perinatal support services for their clients in South Los Angeles.
+The company invested in staff perinatal training, completing our Perinatal Support Specialist Training, Childbirth Educator Training, and Postpartum Doula Training, enabling them to provide comprehensive perinatal support services for their clients in South Los Angeles.

 COMMUNITY PERINATAL HEALTH EDUCATION